12 Sales Operations KPIs Every Leader Should Be Measuring

 The Lead-to-Opportunity Ratio refers to the percentage of leads that evolve into opportunities.
 In simpler terms, it quantifies how many of the initial leads generated were valuable enough to be considered genuine sales opportunities.

-Maintaining an eye on this ratio helps you evaluate your lead generation's quality and effectiveness.
-A high ratio signifies that a healthy percentage of your leads are well-qualified and show real interest in taking things to the next level.
+Monitoring this ratio helps you assess the quality and effectiveness of your lead generation.
+A high ratio indicates that a healthy percentage of your leads are well-qualified and genuinely interested in moving forward.
 As such, it may seem tempting to seek as many leads as possible.
 But what truly adds value is cultivating high-quality connections that are likely to convert into business opportunities.

 6. Average Lead Response Time